spinnaker/governance/rfc/halyard-lite.md

 * Spinnaker 1.21 (July 2020)
   * Halyard Lite, as well as the kustomize install path are GA and the recommended install path for new users of Spinnaker.
+  * Documentation (such as install documentation) referencing old Halyard commands is updated to reference Halyard Lite.
   * Based on adoption of Halyard Lite, a plan is formulated around how and when to deprecate and cease support of Halyard.
 The details of this plan will be a separate RFC.